rswinkle/PortableGL/README.md

 ### Educational
 I took a 400 level 3D Graphics course in college in fall 2010 months after OpenGL 3.3/4.0 was released.
 It was taught based on the original
 Red Book using OpenGL 1.1.
 Fortunately, the professor let me use OpenGL 3.3 as long as I met the assignment requirements.
 Sadly, college graphics professors still teach 1.x and 2.x OpenGL today in 2020 far more commonly than 3.x/4.x (or Vulkan).
-A few are using WebGL 2.0 ...
+A few are using WebGL 2.0 which I kind of consider 1 step forward 2 steps back.

 While Vulkan is the newest thing (already 4 years old time flies), it really is overkill for learning 3D graphics.
-There is nothing that students make in your standard intro to 3D graphics that remotely stresses the performance of any laptop built in the last decade plus.
+There is rarely anything that students make in your standard intro to 3D graphics that remotely stresses the performance of any laptop built in the last decade plus.
 Using modern OpenGL to introduce all the standard concepts, vertices, triangles, textures, shaders, fragments/pixels, the transformation pipeline etc. first is much better than trying to teach them Vulkan and graphics at the same time and obviously better than teaching OpenGL API's that are decades old.

 PortableGL could be a very convenient base for such a class.
-It's easy to walk through the code and see the pipeline and all the steps flow together.
+It's easy to walk through the code and see the pipeline and how all the steps flow together.
 For more advanced classes or graduate students in a shared class, modifying PortableGL in someway would be a good project.
 It could be some optimization or algorithm, maybe a new feature.
 Theoretically it could be used as a base for actual research into new graphics algorithms or techniques just because it's such a convenient small base to change and share, vs trying to modify a project the size and complexity of Mesa3D or create a software